ahvin2020/datalight-master/README.md

 # datalight-master
+Datalight-master is an app to send files directly using QRCode.
+The sender app breaks up files into multiple QRCodes.
+Then the receiver app receives by scanning the receiver's screen, which will flash all of the QRCodes in quick succession.

 1. setting up:
 - put DataLight project folder AND aFileChooser project folder in same directory
 - in DataLight, set aFileChooser and project library (right click Data Light -> Android, then make sure aFileChooser is selected as Library)